Whenever traveling to the beautiful city of Cape Town is brought up, unfortunately the number one concern is safety. Is Cape Town dangerous?

 Cape Town is known, in comparison to Johannesburg, as being more relaxed and with a better work-life balance.
-There is always something happening in Cape Town.
+There is always something happening in this popular city.
 Every day of the week.
 Great bars, live music, DJs, and countless happy hours.

 Anyone coming to Cape Town should have at least one night out.
 However, it is best to maintain safety at all times so that your evening stays fun.

 If you’re visiting Cape Town, chances are you’ll probably have at least one night out while you’re here.
 Before 2020, restaurants closed at midnight and bars closed as late as 5 in the morning.

 ✔ Try to avoid walking alone at night, especially if you’re a female.
 Unless you’re familiar with the area, taking Uber to and from your destination is advisable.

 ✔ Be aware of which area and which bars you are going to.
 For example, Long Street is famous among tourists and locals for its club scene, with dozens of bars and restaurants crammed among souvenir shops and hostels.

 However, because of its notoriety, many opportunists are waiting to take advantage of someone who is distracted and not paying attention to their wallet in these busy areas.
 On the other hand, just a short walk away, you’ll find nearby Kloof Street.
 This street has just as many restaurants with DJs and live music, but it’s more relaxed and you are less likely to be seen as a target.